Best American Civil War Books

 Topic: How the Civil War era impacted Native American tribes.

-Summary: Brown chronicles the forced removals, broken treaties, and military conflicts between Native American tribes and the U.S. government, many of which intensified during and after the Civil War.
-The book reveals the devastating consequences of westward expansion on indigenous communities.
-It provides an often-overlooked perspective on how the war shaped American history beyond the battlefield.
+Summary: Brown documents the forced removals, broken treaties, and military conflicts between Native American tribes and the U.S. government, many of which escalated during and after the Civil War.
+The book exposes the tragic results of westward expansion on Native American peoples.
+It offers a frequently overlooked perspective on how the war affected American history beyond the front lines.

 26. The Iron Brigade: Its History and Its Men in the Civil War – Alan T. Nolan